How to Change iPhone Location on Mac: QPin Desktop Guide

-Learn how to change iPhone location on a Mac with QPin for Mac.
+Learn how to change iPhone location on a Mac with QPin for Desktop.
 This guide explains the setup, what you need, who the Mac workflow fits, and when to choose Mac software instead of hardware.

 iPhone Location Changer for Mac in 2026